Chapter 7 Eminent Domain Names

 |.mil||US military organizations||No|

 The IANA also defines a list of TLDs based on country codes, called ccTLDs.
-While this is meant to give countries their own little piece of the domain namespace, many people take advantage of country codes to create cute domain names.
-For example, the ccTLD for Libya is ".ly," which is used by URL-shortening services like bit.ly and owl.ly.
-There's also ".me," the ccTLD assigned to Montenegro, which is cleverly used by sites like about.me, which allows you to create your own home page.
-Even the United States' own ccTLD, ".us," has been put to good use by sites like del.icio.us.
-I'm also proud to say that my initials are a valid TLD, thanks to Turkmenistan.
+While these are meant to give countries their own little piece of the domain namespace, many people take advantage of country codes to create cute domain names.
+For example, the ccTLD for Libya is “.ly,” which is used by URL-shortening services like bit.ly and owl.ly.
+There’s also “.me,” the ccTLD assigned to Montenegro, which is cleverly used by sites like about.me, which allows you to create your own home page.
+Even the United States’ own ccTLD, “.us,” has been put to good use by sites like del.icio.us.
+I’m also proud to say that my initials are a valid TLD, thanks to Turkmenistan.
 However, since ccTLDs are managed by individual countries, real-world politics can sometimes oddly come into play.
-Recently, a tech startup (then) called http://artsy.net had to change domains because of a conflict in Syria!
-You don't see that one every day.
+Recently, a tech startup (then) called Art.sy had to change domains because of a conflict in Syria!
+You don’t see that one every day.

-Country code TLDs are nice, but they're still a bit limiting in terms of the domains companies and URLs can create.
+Country code TLDs are nice, but they’re still a bit limiting in terms of the domains companies can create.
 To solve this problem, the IANA is considering introducing a new set of between 100–3000 TLDs based on an application process.
-For a cool $185,000, you can apply to create your very own TLD, though the IANA estimates that these new TLDs won't be created until the end of 2013 due to possible trademarks concerns.
-However, if the application for a TLD is granted, then the organization that applied will have full control over who can and can't use the TLD.
-ICANN's website has an up-to-date list if you're curious what's already been applied for!
+For a cool $185,000, you can apply to create your very own TLD, though the IANA estimates that these new TLDs won’t be created until the end of 2013 due to possible trademark concerns.
+However, if the application for a TLD is granted, then the organization that applied will have full control over who can and can’t use the TLD.
+ICANN’s website has an up-to-date list if you’re curious what’s already been applied for!

 Purchasing a domain is actually pretty easy (and inexpensive!).
-To do so, all I need to do is head to a domain name registrar like GoDaddy, Namecheap, or Network Solutions.
-These companies handle interfacing with ICANN, the non-profit organization responsible for managing the huge number of registered domain names, among other things.
+To do so, all you need to do is head to a domain name registrar like GoDaddy, Namecheap, or Network Solutions.
+These companies handle paperwork and interfacing with ICANN, the non-profit organization responsible for managing the huge number of registered domain names, among other things.
 Domains typically cost between $10–$15 per year to maintain, which I think is a pretty reasonable price for carving out your own little place in the Internet.
 While some registrars may include some number of email addresses on the domain your purchased, simply buying a domain name is separate from creating a website.
 After all, we now know that a domain name is simply an alias for some IP address, which by nature has to be attached to some Internet-connected and publically-accessible device!
-Unfortunately then, hosting a website usually occurs a monthly cost in addition to the annual fee associated with a domain name, but such is life on the Interwebs.
+Unfortunately then, hosting a website usually incurs a monthly cost to rent some hardware in addition to the annual fee associated with a domain name, but such is life on the Interwebs.
 More on hosting your own website later, though!

 urn:isbn:9780811822749.
 Again, this ISBN number certainly identifies this great book, but it doesn’t tell you where you can go buy it.